emmetio/sublime-text-plugin/README.md

 ### <kbd>Tab</kbd> key doesn’t work anymore

-Most likely, you’ve updated <kbd>Tab</kbd> key handler for `expand_abbreviation_by_tab` action from Emmet v1 in your key bindings file: simply remove it, it no longer valid.
+Most likely, you’ve updated <kbd>Tab</kbd> key handler for `expand_abbreviation_by_tab` action from Emmet v1 in your key bindings file: simply remove it, it is no longer valid.

 ### I don’t like new behavior with abbreviation capturing, I’d like to expand with <kbd>Tab</kbd> as earlier